-5.1.1 Tests and measurements shall be performed with the device under test prepared according to the manufacturer's instructions for intended clinical use.

-5.1.2 Operating variables shall be those specified by the manufacturer for intended clinical use unless otherwise specified.

-5.1.3 Unless otherwise stated, the temperature of test liquids shall be 37 ± 1 °C.

-5.1.4 If the relationship between variables is non-linear, sufficient determinations shall be made to permit valid interpolation between data points.

-5.1.5 The test or measurement procedures are to be regarded as reference procedures.
-Other procedures can be accepted provided that the alternative procedure has been shown to be of comparable precision and reproducibility.
+- 5.1.1 Tests and measurements shall be performed with the device in its terminally sterilized form and prepared according to the manufacturer's instructions for intended clinical use. - 5.1.2 Operating variables shall be those specified by the manufacturer for intended clinical use, unless otherwise specified. - 5.1.3 Unless otherwise stated, the temperature of test liquids shall be 37 ± 1 °C. - 5.1.4 If the relationship between variables is nonlinear, sufficient determinations shall be made to permit valid interpolation between data points. - 5.1.5 The test or measurement procedures are to be regarded as reference procedures.
+Other procedures can be accepted, provided that the alternative procedure has been shown to be of comparable precision and reproducibility.